Co-founder and CEO of Embrace & TED Senior Fellow

 Embrace has received coverage in 20/20, CNN, Forbes, The Wall Street Journal, TIME Magazine, National Geographic, Oprah Magazine, and numerous other media.
 The World Health Organization named it one of the “Top Innovations in Global Health” in 2010.

-In this talk, Chen shows us how brilliant and basic ideas—such as the Embrace Infant Warmer, a life-saving, affordable, and ingenious solution to the lack of expensive incubators in the developing world—can save lives, change communities, and inspire others to follow a lead that disrupts the status quo.
-She shares some of the strategies that helped her overcome Embrace's biggest challenges, such as remembering the needs of the end user, shedding the biases of traditional business models, and valuing simplicity as a guiding principle.
-Chen teaches us that sometimes the simplest inventions can have the biggest impact.
+In this talk, Jane Chen shows us how brilliant and basic ideas—such as the Embrace Infant Warmer, a life-saving, affordable, and ingenious solution to the lack of expensive incubators in the developing world—can save lives, change communities, and inspire others to follow a lead that disrupts the status quo.
+True innovation, she says, should be intuitive—it should almost be unbelievable that your idea doesn’t already exist.
+That’s how a product or a concept becomes ubiquitous—it’s a necessary part of the fabric of our world.
+She draws on her experiences at Embrace to teach us that sometimes the simplest inventions can have the biggest impact, and that starting small and valuing simplicity should be our guiding principles.
+We can change the world, she says—all it takes is a little perspective.